-Hong Kong police arrest 29 after clashes as protesters regroup in the rain
+Hong Kong protesters regroup in the rain after Saturday's clashes

-HONG KONG (Reuters) - Hong Kong police arrested 29 people after clashes overnight in which volleys of tear gas were fired to disperse anti-government protesters, they said on Sunday, as thousands regrouped in the west of the Chinese-ruled city in pouring rain.
+HONG KONG (Reuters) - Thousands of Hong Kong anti-government protesters marched in pouring rain on Sunday, regrouping after sometimes violent demonstrations a day earlier that prompted police to fire tear gas for the first time in more than a week.

-Rail operator MTR Corp suspended some services to try to prevent people gathering but protesters made it to a sports stadium in the vast container port of Kwai Chung, where they marched around the running track and took shelter in the stands.
+The Chinese-ruled city’s rail operator, MTR Corp, suspended some services to try to prevent people gathering but protesters made it to a sports stadium in the vast container port of Kwai Chung, from where they were marching to nearby Tsuen Wan.

-“It’s very unreasonable that the MTR suspended the service.
-I am also mad that the police use excessive force against the protesters,” said Jo Chan, 30.
-“Hong Kong people should not beat each other.
-I come because I support the five demands.”
+M. Sung, a 53-year-old software engineer in a black mask who is emblematic of the many older, middle-class citizens at the march, said he had been at almost every protest and would keep coming.

+“We know this is the last chance to fight for ‘one country, two systems’, otherwise the Chinese Communist Party will penetrate our home city and control everything,” he said.

+“If we keep a strong mind, we can sustain this movement for justice and democracy.
+It won’t die,” Sung said.

+Protesters say they are fighting the erosion of the “one country, two systems” arrangement under which the former British colony returned to China in 1997 with the promise of continued freedoms not enjoyed on the mainland.

-The protests, which started over a now-suspended extradition bill and evolved into demands for greater democracy, have rocked Hong Kong for three months and plunged the city into its biggest political crisis since its handover from British to Chinese rule in 1997.
+The protests, which started over a now-suspended extradition bill and evolved into demands for greater democracy, have rocked Hong Kong for three months and plunged the city into its biggest political crisis since the handover.

-The five demands are - withdraw the extradition bill, set up an independent inquiry into the protests and perceived police brutality, stop describing the protests as “rioting”, waive charges against those arrested and resume political reform.

-The wider calls for democracy pose a direct challenge for Communist Party leaders in Beijing, who are eager to quell the protests ahead of the 70th anniversary of the founding of the People’s Republic of China on Oct.
+They also pose a direct challenge for Communist Party leaders in Beijing, who are eager to quell the unrest ahead of the 70th anniversary of the founding of the People’s Republic of China on Oct.
 1.

 Beijing has sent a clear warning that forceful intervention is possible, with paramilitary forces holding drills just over the border.